Panlord/game-power-down/ProjectDocument.md

 - `LoreNotification`: Handles displaying lore pieces upon picking them up. `Set()` takes a `LoreItem` and loads its text for display.
 The class contains menu logic that works in tandem with `GameController` to decide when it is appropriate to open and close this notification (*See: Game Logic*).

 I also created [dummy lore menu](https://github.com/Panlord/game-power-down/blob/master/Pics%20and%20Diagrams/LoreInventoryBeta.PNG), [display](https://github.com/Panlord/game-power-down/blob/master/Pics%20and%20Diagrams/LoreDisplayBeta.PNG), and lore item raycast [scripts](https://github.com/Panlord/game-power-down/commit/52ae93d80c9794557238fd68873f5b071d21e699) as proofs of concept.
-Peter later took these scripts and cosolidated and optimized them into the menus you see in the *Assets and Displays* section.
+Peter later took these scripts and consolidated and optimized them into the menus you see in the *Assets and Displays* section.

 *Gameplay and Atmosphere*: Aside from adding to the user experience, the lore system has little effect on the gameplay objective (getting the sketchbook).
 However, one touch is that "cursed" lore entries (cOnTaInS tExT fOrMaTtEd lIkE tHiS) will automatically shut off the lights and make the monster active.
 Along with the fact that [cursed entries have traces of blood on them](https://github.com/Panlord/game-power-down/blob/master/Pics%20and%20Diagrams/CursedLore.PNG), this is supposed to make the player feel that something is definitely amiss and that they should move fast, if able.